aaspeel/aaspeel.github.io/_pages/about.md

 ### Bio

-I am born Belgium.
+I was born in Belgium.
 I received B.Sc and M.Sc degrees in Mathematical engineering at the UCLouvain, Belgium.
 In 2022, I defended my PhD in mathematical engineering under the supervision of [Raphaël Jungers](https://perso.uclouvain.be/raphael.jungers/content/home) and [Benoît Macq](https://pilab.be/about-me/?p=benoit_macq) in the ICTEAM at UCLouvain, Belgium.
 I received my master degree in mathematical engineering from the same institute.

 ### Latest news